Power Quality and Generators - Part 4: Fuel Configurations for Standby Gensets

 However, the difficulty with this strategy is in maintaining the best possible balance of diesel and natural gas throughout the power range of the load.
 This regulation process must be maintained in an environment of potentially changing ambient temperatures.
 With newer technology, advanced microprocessor controls have improved this process.

-But keep in mind that at no time can the diesel and natural gas combination generator operate purely on natural gas.
+But keep in mind that at no time can the diesel and natural gas combination generator operate purely on natural gas (unless the exception mentioned above is met).
 Some of the diesel fuel is required for compression ignition.
 Natural gas has a much higher ignition temperature than diesel.
 During the startup, the system runs on 100% diesel fuel.

 Here, the graph indicates the percentage of load and the percent usage of natural gas and diesel fuel.
 (Courtesy: Generac)